openfaas/workshop/lab4.md

         req (str): request body
     """

-    gateway_hostname = os.getenv("gateway_hostname", "gateway") # uses a default of "gateway" for when "gateway_hostname" is not set
+    # uses a default of "gateway" for when "gateway_hostname" is not set
+    # use "gateway.openfaas" if using Kubernetes
+    gateway_hostname = os.getenv("gateway_hostname", "gateway")

     test_sentence = req